Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Related Work

 \subsection{Source Code Authorship Attribution}

 An important overall note about related work is that we are the first to attempt attribution of short, incomplete, and typically uncompilable code samples.
-To our knowlege, all past attempts at source code authorship attribution have worked with complete code samples which solve some problem, while we work with small building blocks of code which are often not a complete solution to anything.
+To our knowledge, all past attempts at source code authorship attribution have worked with complete code samples which solve some problem, while we work with small building blocks of code which in almost all cases cannot be compiled when separated from their surrounding code.

-The most critical piece of prior research related to our work is the work of Caliskan-Islam et al. using random forests to perform authorship attribution of Google Code Jam submissions, with features extracted from the abstract syntax tree \cite{caliskan2015anonymizing}.
-We use their feature set and classification method as the base for our work, but rather than look at complete source code files we look at small pieces of code that have been attributed to individual authors by use of git blame.
+The primary piece of prior research related to our work is the work of Caliskan-Islam et al.\ using random forests to perform authorship attribution of Google Code Jam submissions, with features extracted from the abstract syntax tree (AST) \cite{caliskan2015anonymizing}.
+We begin with their feature set and classification method as the basis for our work, but are forced to significantly modify their analysis to be able to handle small pieces of code that have been attributed to individual authors by use of git blame, rather than complete source code files.
 As a result of focusing on small segments of code, our feature vectors are much more sparse and we are unable to prune the feature set through use of information gain as they did.
-Their work also looks at the \emph{open world} problem, and uses classification confidence to set a threshold below which to reject classifications.
-Further, their work is with data from Google Code Jam, which as a programming competition creates laboratory conditions for the data, while our work is on data from GitHub, giving us real world conditions.
+Their work also looks at the open world problem, and uses classification confidence to set a threshold below which to reject classifications, which we further develop to both address the open world problem and the \emph{single sample attribution} problem.
+They attribute data from Google Code Jam, which as a programming competition creates laboratory conditions for the data, while we attribute data from GitHub, giving us real world conditions, including many of the issues presented in the introduction, and ``ground truth'' labeling problems introduced by the use of git blame.
 We demonstrate that their techniques can be adapted to handle more difficult attribution tasks which are of interest in real world situations and have not been previously examined.

+Abuhamad et al.\ proposed a system called DL-CAIS which highly effectively attributes code at large scale and cross-language \cite{abuhamad2018large}.
+However, while they do test on code from GitHub, their work does not address the problem of collaborative code, nor the problem of small code samples, and their deep learning approach to learning feature representations should be less effective for smaller samples.